Toloka/docs/en/api/concepts/create-pool.md

 Required if selective review is used.
 Overlap in tasks with selective review. ||
 || **quality_control. checkpoints_config. real_settings. task_distribution_function** | **object \| required if**

 Required if selective review is used.
 Distribution of tasks with selective review.
-For more information about how verification tasks are assigned, see the [Requester's guide](../../guide/concepts/pool-main.md). ||
+More information about [how verification tasks are assigned](../../guide/concepts/pool-main.md). ||
 || **quality_control. checkpoints_config. real_settings. task_distribution_function. scope** | **string \| required if**

 Required if selective review is used.